pirapira/proofmarket/README.md

 What if the specification of `A` is wrong and actually `not A` can be proved?
 In that case, Alice wants to prove `not A` soon to get back her money.
-Or, Alice could be malicious enough to invite speculaters like Charlie to make mistakes.
+Or, Alice could be malicious enough to invite speculators like Charlie to make mistakes.

 The whole picture will be, after all, fun to watch and participate.